micado-scale/docs/user_documentation/rst/deployment.rst

    cp sample-hosts hosts
    edit hosts

 Edit the ``hosts`` file to set ansible variables for MiCADO master machine.
-Update the following parameters on the line beginning **micado-master**:
+There are two lines in this file, one with the details of a desired **micado-master** and one with the details of a desired **micado-worker**.
+For this step, as we are deploying a master, update the following parameters on the line beginning **micado-master**:

 * **ansible_host**: specifies the publicly reachable ip address of MiCADO master.
 Set the public or floating ``IP`` of the master regardless the deployment method is remote or local.
 The ip specified here is used by the Dashboard for webpage redirection as well
 * **ansible_connection**: specifies how the target host can be reached.
 Use "ssh" for remote or "local" for local installation.
 In case of remote installation, make sure you can authenticate yourself against MiCADO master.
 We recommend to deploy your public ssh key on MiCADO master before starting the deployment